Log Traces

 Using the Decorator

-The simplest way to log traces is with the @trace decorator:
+The simplest way to log traces is with the @instrument decorator:

 agent.py